Mika88/yoga_pose_finder/README.md

     $ gem install yoga_pose_finder

 ## Usage
+Make sure you are inside the yoga_pose_finder directory.
 Start the program by entering 'ruby bin/yoga-pose-finder' into the command line, and follow the instructions provided on the screen.